59th Street–Columbus Circle station: Station layout

 The IRT Broadway–Seventh Avenue Line platforms run diagonally to and above the IND Eighth Avenue Line platforms.
 The IRT station is a local stop with four tracks and two side platforms, while the IND station is an express stop with four tracks and three island platforms (one of which is not in revenue service).
 The complex contains two mezzanines, which contain fare control areas and connect directly to the IRT platforms.
 The northern mezzanine is next to the northbound IRT platform and the southern mezzanine is next to the southbound IRT platform.
 Passengers can transfer between the IRT platforms by descending to the IND platforms.
 The 59th Street–Columbus Circle station is fully wheelchair-accessible, with several elevators connecting the street, mezzanines, and platforms.
 The station also contains the precinct house of New York City Police Department (NYPD)'s Transit District 1.

 South of the southbound IRT platform is a mezzanine leading to 57th Street.
 The TurnStyle retail complex occupies a 325 ft portion of this mezzanine.
 There are stores on both sides of a central corridor measuring 27 ft wide.
-TurnStyle contains 30 storefronts, which range from 219 to 780 ft2.
+TurnStyle contains 30 or 40 storefronts, which range from 219 to 780 ft2.
 TurnStyle is divided into three sections: a marketplace at the south end, retail stores in the middle, and an area with "grab-and-go" restaurants at the north end.
 Deliveries are made via a staircase with an enclosed conveyor belt leading from the street, and garbage is taken out through the same conveyor belt.

 Artwork

 This station formerly had an artwork called Hello Columbus, installed in 1992 and made by various New York City artists and public school students.
 The artwork consisted of 74 aluminum plaques, each measuring 3 by 3 ft.

-Sol LeWitt designed a mosaic on the stairway from the IND platforms to the uptown IRT platform, Whirls and Twirls, which was installed in 2009.
+As part of the MTA Arts & Design program, Sol LeWitt designed a mosaic on the stairway from the IND platforms to the uptown IRT platform, Whirls and Twirls, which was installed in 2009.
 Whirls and Twirls is rectangular in shape, measuring 53 by 11 ft.
-It consists of 250 porcelain tiles in six colors, which are arranged in a curving pattern within the rectangular palette.
+It consists of 250 porcelain tiles in six colors, which are arranged in a curving pattern within the rectangle.
 LeWitt also designed two light-and-dark-gray porcelain compass roses on the station floor.
 One of the compass roses is near the Deutsche Bank Center entrance, while the other is near 58th Street.